OperationSpark/first-website/README.md

 The very awesome GitHub will host a website for each user and organization for free.
 The feature is called <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>.

 Using this feature is actually really easy.
-If you create a repository on GitHub and name it in the pattern of:
+GitHub will host the files of a repo at that URL, provided that repo contains a website, if you create a repository on GitHub and name it using the pattern of:

     yourusername.github.io

-...GitHub will host the files of that repo at that URL, provided that repo contains a website.

-* We're going to give you the link right here to click to create a new repository on GitHub.

-    NOTE: If you're not signed-in to GitHub, you might see a web page that says 404 (This is not the web page you are looking for).
+Follow these steps and see the screenshot to create a new repository, but NOTE: If you're not signed-in to GitHub, you might see a web page that says 404 (This is not the web page you are looking for).
 Just sign-in to GitHub on this page and you will be forward to the _create new repository_ page.

-    Follow these steps and see the screenshot to create a new repository:

-    <a href="https://github.com/new" target="_blank">Click here to open a new browser tab and create create a new repository</a>.
+<a href="https://github.com/new" target="_blank">Click here to open a new browser tab and create create a new GitHub repository</a>.

 <ol style="list-style-type: upper-alpha;">
     <li>On the Create New Repository page, in the box for **Repository name**, name the repository like `your-github-username.github.io`, replacing `your-github-username` with you actual GitHub username.
 MAKE SURE your username is spelled correctly, otherwise you'll have problems (See A).</li>